To RSVP to our next FREE Build On Your Lot Quarterly Seminar

 A Balanced Approach

 At times, trying to explain the transitional style can be a daunting task in itself.
-It’s about clean lines and edges but remembering to combine them with curved pieces.
+It’s about clean lines and edges but also curved pieces.
 It has a light and comforting feeling, but it’s also polished and refined.
 It incorporates texture when needed, but it’s never disorderly.

 Transitional style is also heavily influenced by minimalism.
 Every piece of art and furniture is chosen for a particular reason and the overall feel of the home is never crowded.
 Although it may seem easy to simply add in a few traditional home pieces to a more modern home to create a contrast, the transitional style dives deeper into the idea.
 Both traditional and modern elements should be prevalent throughout the space, and one style should never overpower the other.
 Although it may seem complicated at times, the easiest way to start creating this style is with a neutral color palette and adding on from there.